saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.4.
 Context-Aware Conversational AI
 *   **Interactive Q&A (Dialog-based):** After a video analysis, or when loading a saved analysis from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
 This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application.
 *   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
-*   **Adjustable Response Length:** Users have explicit control over the AI's response verbosity, choosing between concise, standard, or detailed answers.
+*   **Precise Response Length Control:** Users have explicit control over the AI's response length by specifying a **desired word count** for each answer, ensuring the AI provides information at the exact level of detail required.
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from:
     *   **Video Analysis Report:** All details from the initial analysis (sentiment, themes, summary).
     *   **Exact Top Comments:** The raw text of the top 10 most popular comments, allowing for deep dives into audience feedback.